Table of Contents:

 - Testing Screens offer a practical solution for the effective sizing of large samples of coarse aggregate.

 There are many standard test methods to determine specific gravity values of different construction materials, but for our purposes, we will stick to the two test methods for coarse and fine aggregates.
 Both test methods require care to execute properly, but the procedures are straightforward.
 The methods also allow calculation of absorption of water, which can indicate aggregate that may not be durable and estimate the amount of asphalt binder that may be absorbed.

-The Coarse Aggregate Test (ASTM C127 and AASHTO T 85) is simply a volume determination by displacement of water.
+ASTM C127 and AASHTO T 85 are simply a volume determination by displacement of water.
 A basic test can be performed with a woven-wire basket and water container, or the complete test can be performed more efficiently using a specific gravity bench for suspended weighing of the specimen from an electronic balance.

-Both of these standard test methods allow calculation of different types of specific gravity:
+Both of these standard test methods allow the calculation of different types of specific gravity:

 - Apparent Specific Gravity is a measurement of the volume of the aggregate particle, not including the volume of water permeable voids.
 The mass measurement only includes the aggregate particle.
 Apparent specific gravity only measures the specific gravity of the solids.

 - Bulk Specific Gravity is a measurement of the volume of the aggregate particle as well as the volume of the water permeable voids.
 The mass measurement only includes the aggregate particle.
 Since it includes the water-permeable void volume, the bulk specific gravity will be less than apparent specific gravity.